arhip144/Docs/guide/bonuses.md

 ---
 description: Guide to creating bonus channels
+icon: hashtag
 ---

-# 🆙 Create bonuses channels
+# Create bonuses channels

 To add a bonus channel, we execute the command /manager-channels create \<channel>